-Resource Trigger Point Surface water quantity: The volume of water extracted from a river exceeds 50% of the one day in ten year low flow for the river.
-Groundwater quantity: The volume of water extracted from an aquifer exceeds 35% of its sustainable yield (as listed in the Regional Freshwater Plan).
+Resource Trigger Point Surface water quantity: Either the core allocation specified in policy 6.2.1 of the Regional Freshwater Plan is exceeded by 50% or more; or for all other catchments, the catchment was considered stressed in the Technical Reports prepared for the State of the Environment report, Measuring up 2005 .
+Groundwater quantity: The volume of water taken from any aquifer within a groundwater zone exceeds 35% of its sustainable yield (as listed in the Regional Freshwater Plan).
 Surface water quality: The water body is listed in Appendix 7 of the Regional Freshwater Plan as having water quality needing enhancement or its water quality exceeds the relevant narrative and numeric guidelines in Appendix 8 of the Plan for at least two years.
-Groundwater quality: Trigger point not relevant.
-No chargeable SOE monitoring.
-Air Quality More than 10 air discharge consents per square kilometre Coastal water quality: Trigger point not relevant.
+Groundwater quality: Unconfined aquifers identified as having an elevated nitrate level in the Technical Reports prepared for the State of the Environment report, Measuring up 2005 .
+Air quality More than five air discharge consents in a 30 km2 radius Coastal water quality: Trigger point not relevant.
 SOE monitoring charged on an alternative basis.
 Sand and gravel: The volume of sand or gravel extracted exceeds 75% of the maximum allocation for that reach of river.